joejavacavalier2001/meteor-tuts-tutorial/README.md

 Roger's addendum:

-If the project does not "build" into a Meteor application and you see errors from the Meteor system, you may need to add three extra Meteor packages.
+If the project does not "build" into a Meteor application and you see errors from the Meteor system, you may need to add five extra Meteor packages.
 These Meteor packages are mentioned in the Meteor configuration files for this project (in the .meteor/packages file).
 They are not listed in the "package.json" file.